-3.3 OVERSIZE LUMBER
+3.6 OVERSIZE CANDIDATE LUMBER STOCK

-Because candidate stock is first machine graded, it is permissible for the lumber to be machine graded in an oversized condition to allow for re-surfacing the lumber after the fingerjoining process.
-When candidate stock is oversized, the grading machine shall be calibrated to account for the greater cross-sectional area of the lumber and the MOE test equipment results shall be corrected to account for this greater cross-section area.
+Candidate lumber stock may be machine graded in an oversized condition to allow for re-surfacing the lumber after the fingerjoining process.
+When candidate lumber stock is oversized, the grading machine shall be calibrated to account for the greater cross-sectional area of the lumber and the MOE test equipment results shall be corrected to account for this greater cross-section area.